nomin709/analysis_for_recipes/README.md

+# Analysis For Recipes

+by Nomin Batjargal and An-Chi Lu

-# Introduction
+## Introduction

+Question: What type of recipes have the lowest number of steps on average?

-# Data Cleaning and Exploratory Data Analysis
+## Data Cleaning and Exploratory Data Analysis

-# Assessment of Missingness
+## Assessment of Missingness

-# Hypothesis Testing
+## Hypothesis Testing

-# Framing a Prediction Problem
+## Framing a Prediction Problem

-# Baseline Model
+## Baseline Model

-# Final Model
+## Final Model

-# Fairness Analysis
+## Fairness Analysis